 - 16.1.
-As part of the Progress Check, the progress of pupils in Early Years is reported to parents in the Summer Term each year.
-Carers are invited into school to discuss the Progress Check with the class teacher.
+As part of the Progress Check, the progress of pupils in Early Years is reported to parent carers in the Summer Term each year.
+Parent carers are invited into school to discuss the Progress Check with the class teacher.
 This meeting is also used to share the child's Individual Education Plan and to discuss the support that is being offered in order to help address the child's identified areas of special educational need. - 16.2.
-Annual reviews of Education, Health and Care Plans and parents' evenings are held during the year and regular contact is maintained daily with parents through the Home/School diary system.
-Informal events are also during the year and parents/carers are always welcome to make an appointment at other times in order to discuss any worries or concerns that they may have. - 16.3.
+Annual reviews of Education, Health and Care Plans and parent carer consultation evenings are held during the year and regular contact is maintained daily with parent carers through the Home/School diary system.
+Informal events are also during the year and parent carers are always welcome to make an appointment at other times in order to discuss any worries or concerns that they may have.

+- 16.3.
 Reports are written for other agencies whenever necessary. - 16.4.
 Further information on Assessment, Recording and Reporting procedures can be found in the appropriate policy documentation.